Autumn Colours of Japan | Sisterhood Womens Travel

 Today, we’ll be driving through Nara, the first permanent capital of Japan.
 Famed for the large Buddha hall at Todaiji Temple and the many bowing deer roaming around, Nara will certainly be a delightful experience.

 We will enjoy lunch at a local restaurant in Nara, before continuing onward to Kyoto, where we’ll be staying for the next 3 nights.
-With time to freshen up before our exclusive banquet kaiseki dinner, where the food itself is presented as art; together with a unique geisha accompaniment, a rare treat not often experienced by travellers in Japan.
+With time to freshen up before our exclusive banquet kaiseki dinner, where the food itself is presented as art, together with a unique geisha accompaniment, it is a rare treat not often experienced by travellers in Japan.

 Day 9 - Sunday 30 November 2025